Hashino/minimal.nvim/README.md

 ![screenshot1](screenshots/1.png)

-If you want strictly the bare minimun necessary for lsp + completion + fuzzy finding. download the init.lua from the `bare-minimun` branch instead
+If you want strictly the bare minimun necessary for lsp + completion + fuzzy finding. download the init.lua from the `bare-minimun` branch instead:
 ![screenshot2](screenshots/2.png)

 # Installation